Indoor Rabbit Cages

 rabbit cage

-Indoor rabbit cages have a plastic tray on the bottom and wire frame on top.
-The rabbit cage you choose will be influenced by the size of rabbit you want to keep in it and the amount of time your rabbit will spend shut in.
-Other points to consider are the door size, depth of the base and how easily it comes apart for cleaning.
+Indoor rabbit cages are widely available through pet shops; although many different manufacturers produce them they are all basically the same design - a plastic tray on the bottom and wire frame on top.
+Only the very biggest cages are suitable for a rabbit to spend any time confined in them.
+Other important points to consider are the cage door size, depth of the base and how easily it comes apart for cleaning.

-An alternative to rabbit cages are dog crates.
+An alternative to rabbit cages are dog crates, which can offer more space for less money.

 Cage Size

-Most manufacturers make the same cage in a variety of sizes aimed at different pets (eg hamsters, guinea pigs and rabbits).
-Some cages described by manufactures as suitable for rabbits are much to small so look at the measurements for yourself don't rely on shop's descriptions.
+Most manufacturers make the same style cage in a variety of sizes aimed at different pets (eg hamsters, guinea pigs and rabbits).
+Some cages described by manufactures as suitable for rabbits are much too small, so look at the measurements for yourself don't rely on shop's descriptions or photos (which often feature baby rabbits to make cages look bigger).
 Only the very largest of commercial pet rabbit cages are actually suitable for rabbits.

-Most cages are standard lengths, either 100cm (3’4”) or 120cm (4’).
-Occasionally you may find a 5’ (150cm) cage available but these are harder to find.
-The smaller (100cm) cages can be used as a base for a rabbit that is free range.
-Rabbits who only have supervised exercise out of the cage need larger cages.
-Anything smaller than this is not suitable for a rabbit.
+Most cages are standard lengths, either 100cm (3'4") or 120cm (4').
+There are a few 5' (150cm) cages available but these are harder to find.
+If you've already got one, the smaller (100cm) cages could be used as a base for a rabbit that is free range i.e. has free access in and out of the cage all day, but don't buy one as they are really much too small and there are better options available.

 Buy a cage that will fit your rabbit as an adult - babies grow up quickly so a small cage will need replacing within 6-8 weeks.